-Remark 2.1 As discussed in [23, Remark 1.3(a)], the WIP and LDP hold for a large class of maps and flows.
+Remark 2.1 As discussed in [21, Remark 1.3(a)], the WIP holds for a large class of maps and flows.
 These include, but go far beyond, Axiom A diffeomorphisms and flows, Hénon-like attractors and Lorenz attractors.
-Young [35, 36] introduced a class of nonuniformly hyperbolic maps with exponential and polynomial decay of correlations.
-For maps, the WIP holds when the correlations are summable and the LDP holds in all cases.
-For flows, it suffices that there is a Poincaré map with these properties and then the WIP and LDP lift to these flows (irrespective of the mixing properties of the flow).
-Precise statements about the validity of the WIP and LDP can be found in [20, 21, 22].
+Young [32, 33] introduced a class of nonuniformly hyperbolic maps with exponential and polynomial decay of correlations.
+For maps, the WIP holds when the correlations are summable.
+For flows, it suffices that there is a Poincaré map with these properties and then the WIP lifts to these flows (irrespective of the mixing properties of the flow).
+Precise statements about the validity of the WIP can be found in [19, 20].